 F.E.A.R.
 3 is a first-person shooter created by Day 1 Studios in collaboration with Monolith Productions, the original developers of the F.E.A.R. series.
 Day 1 Studios previously handled the console ports of F.E.A.R.
 1. F.E.A.R.
 3 brings new features to the franchise including a "divergent co-op" campaign, an experience point system tied to in-game challenges, regenerating health, and a cover system.
 Furthermore, horror director John Carpenter , and horror writer Steve Niles contributed to the games in-game cinematics and script respectively.
 The game was released in June 2011 on the PC, Xbox 360, and PS3.

-The game takes place 9 months after the first F.E.A.R. game and once again follows story of the Point Man, a soldier with superhuman reflexes (represented in-game by bullet time) and the oldest son of Alma Wade, a psychic with god-like powers who didn't even let dying stop her from reaching her goals.
-The private army employed by the Armacham Technology Corporation continue to eliminate all evidence of what has happened within the city of Fairport and to make matters worse, Paxton Fettel, Point Man's brother, a powerful, insane psychic with cannibalistic tendencies and incredible mental powers, is back from the dead and refuses to leave the Point Man's side.
+The game takes place nine months after the second F.E.A.R. game and once again follows the story of the Point Man, a soldier with superhuman reflexes (represented in-game by bullet time) and the oldest son of Alma Wade, a psychic with god-like powers who didn't even let dying stop her from reaching her goals.
+The private army employed by the Armacham Technology Corporation continue to eliminate all evidence of what has happened within the city of Fairport and to make matters worse, Paxton Fettel, the Point Man's brother, a powerful, insane psychic with cannibalistic tendencies and incredible mental powers, is back from the dead and refuses to leave the Point Man's side.
 Now the Point Man must decide his allegiance.